By Hilde Thunem (email@example.com)

 Thor Ewing: Viking Clothing, p 101, picture stone from Sockburn, England

-The hábrækr were not confined to Russian Vikings alone; the style was known in Sweden (as demonstrated by the picture stones and figurine), in Denmark (Haithabu) and in Norway (if the interpretation of the Oseberg trousers is correct).
+While some people call the hábrækr "Rus trousers", they were not confined to Russian Vikings alone.
+The style was known in Sweden (as demonstrated by the picture stones and figurine), in Denmark (Haithabu) and in Norway (if the interpretation of the Oseberg tapestry is correct).

 They were even known in Viking England, as shown by the carving on a cross from Sockburn.
 Still, with the amount of fabric used, they must have been high status clothing.

 The Skjoldehamn brók has a narrow cut (at least compared with the pleated hábrækr) with a drawstring at the top and decorated, slim legs, that ends at ankle-height.